esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 mysql -h localhost -u user -p mongooseim < mysql.sql
 ```

-You should also configure MySQL database in `[MongooseIM root]/rel/files/ejabberd.cfg` file.
+You should also configure MySQL database in `ejabberd.cfg` file.
 Please refer to [Advanced configuration/Database setup](../Advanced-configuration.md) for more information.

 # Postgres